Best 3D Printers Under £500 UK 2026

 - 500mm/s high-speed printing with vibration compensation

-- Solid metal build frame, fully assembled out of the box
+- Solid metal frame, fully assembled out of the box

 - 220 x 215 x 245mm build volume

-Who it is best for: Anyone wanting multi-colour capability on a budget, and hobbyists who value a solid, pre-assembled machine.
+Who it is best for: Anyone wanting multi-colour capability on a sensible budget, and makers who value a solid, pre-assembled machine.

 Key features: